 Pay transparency, also called wage transparency or salary transparency, is the practice of making employee compensation figures accessible—either internally to members of the company; externally, to the general public; or both.

 There are two main types of pay transparency.
 In partial pay transparency, a range of salaries is disclosed for a given position.
 You have probably come across this in job listings, and maybe you even include it on your own.
 In full pay transparency, an exact salary figure is made available for every employee in the organization.
 Many companies facilitate this via an online database.

 When considering an open salary policy, it’s important to know that technically, your employees could choose to create one amongst themselves if they wanted to by openly discussing their pay.
-Under U.S. Executive Order 11246, employees have the right to disclose how much they make and ask other employees how much they make, and they can’t be fired, disciplined or retaliated against for doing so (employees of municipal governments and religious schools are exempt from this order).
+Under U.S. Executive Order 11246, employees have the right to disclose how much they make and ask other employees how much they make.
+They can’t be fired, disciplined, or retaliated against for doing so (employees of municipal governments and religious schools are exempt from this order).

-Though employees are allowed to disclose their pay, there’s no mandate saying that employers are required.
-Some companies like Whole Foods, Stack Overflow and Buffer are choosing this path.
+Though employees can disclose their pay, there’s no mandate saying that employers are required.
+Some companies like Whole Foods, Stack Overflow, and Buffer are choosing this path.
 Why?
 Let’s start with some of the benefits of sharing salary information.

 Pros of an Open Salary Policy

 The primary argument favoring pay transparency is that it promotes wage equity and gives workers a strong leg to stand on when negotiating for fair pay.
 Wage equality has come a long way in the last few decades, but the hard truth is that it still has a long way to go.

 On average, women earn $0.81 for every $1 men earn.
 The gap is even wider for women of color (a group which, in these figures, includes American Indian and Alaska Native women, African American women, and Hispanic women), who earn $0.75 for every $1 earned by white men.